Hard to believe, but the 2014 baseball season is upon us.

 After the Game.
 Win or lose, I would advise against going to one of the bars across River Avenue from The Stadium.
 Forget Billy’s, Stan’s, the Yankee Tavern, the Yankee Eatery and the rest.
 Regardless of whether they won or lost, the people there do not want to see opposing fans.
 The best thing you can do is head for your car or the Subway (depending on how you got there), and get out as quickly and as quietly as you safely can.

 If you’re staying for more than just the one day, there will be plenty of time to take in a famous New York restaurant other than after the game.
-I would suggest staying away from really big names like the major steakhouses (Smith & Wollensky’s, Gallagher’s, Peter Luger’s, Delmonico’s, Del Frisco’s, Morton’s) because of the insane prices and the need for reservations.
+I would suggest staying away from really big names like the major steakhouses (Smith & Wollensky’s, Gallagher’s, Peter Luger’s, Delmonico’s, Del Frisco’s, Morton’s), because of the insane prices and the need for reservations.
 Don’t bother with the 21 Club, despite its featuring in the ESPN miniseries about the 1977 Yankees, The Bronx Is Burning ; Reggie was right, it’s no big deal, except when you get the check.
 Also stay away from the Russian Tea Room, next-door to Carnegie Hall: It’s not only really expensive, but the food is rather ordinary.

 But the legendary Carnegie Deli, so named as it's near Carnegie Hall (on 7th Avenue at 55th Street, B, D or E Train to 53rd Street) is terrific -- if you don’t mind paying 20 bucks for a sandwich.
 (They are big sandwiches.
-The nearly as famous Stage Deli, one block further down 7th Avenue, closed last year after 75 years.)
+The nearly as famous Stage Deli, one block further down 7th Avenue, closed in 2012 after 75 years.)
 And New York pushcart hot dogs and pretzels?
 Believe it or not, they are cheap (usually $2.50), far more sanitary than legend would suggest, and occasionally tasty.
 A big bargain.

 Sports Sidelights.
 If you have time to look around New York, and are interested in other baseball-related sites, read on.
 If not, skip to the end of this article.
 I won’t mind, but you may be sorry you missed these: